kragen/derctuo/markdown/taking-screenshots.md

 right margin; I suspect this might be a bug in fill-column-indicator.el.
-A little refactoring might make it possible to scan for such images to add such previews to, but I probably wouldn't want to invoke that automatically every time I opened a file.
+A little refactoring might make it possible to scan for such images to add such previews to, but I probably wouldn’t want to invoke that automatically every time I opened a file.

 This is a pretty nice experience in Emacs as long as the images aren’t